 - From 15 February 2006, the foreign capital allowance for individuals was increased from R750 000 to R2 million per person.
 From 27 October 2009, the R2 million was increased to R4 million.
-From 1 April 2015, the R4 million was increased to R10 million per annum.
-A duly completed Tax Clearance Certificate, issued by SARS, must be presented to an Authorised Dealer (i.e. a commercial bank) prior to authorising the transaction. - The Financial Surveillance Department (FinSurv) of the SARB considers applications by private individuals who wish to invest in different asset classes offshore in excess of the above-mentioned allowance.
-Private individuals wishing to avail of this dispensation must first approach SARS to obtain a Tax Clearance Certificate, in the prescribed format, which must accompany their application, and be submitted by an Authorised Dealer to FinSurv for consideration. - Authorised Dealers must view a duly electronically completed Tax Clearance Certificate, issued by SARS, every 12 months where a resident who is temporarily abroad avails of the R10 million foreign capital allowance dispensation. - Access Forex (Pty) Limited was appointed as an Authorised Dealer in foreign exchange with limited authority to operate as an independent money transfer operator in South Africa.
-The name of Access Forex (Pty) Limited has been added to section A.2(A) and A.2(B) of the Currency and Exchanges Manual for Authorised Dealers, as well as the guideline documents for business entities and individuals (guide documents) as a Category Three Authorised Dealer in foreign exchange with limited authority to operate as an independent money transfer operator in South Africa.
+From 1 April 2015 to present, the R4 million was increased to R10 million per annum.
+A Tax Compliance Status (TCS) PIN letter, issued by SARS, must be presented to an Authorised Dealer (i.e. a commercial bank) prior to authorising the transaction. - The Financial Surveillance Department (FinSurv) of the SARB can consider applications by private individuals who wish to invest in different asset classes offshore in excess of the above-mentioned allowance.
+Private individuals wishing to make use of this dispensation must first approach SARS to obtain a TCS PIN letter, in the prescribed format, which must accompany their application, and be submitted by an Authorised Dealer to FinSurv for consideration. - Authorised Dealers must also view a TCS PIN letter, issued by SARS, where a resident, who is temporarily abroad, make use of the R10 million foreign capital allowance dispensation.